 If we changed our plans, we either had to first come by the house and write it on the board or call and hopefully reach someone at home to change the information on the board for us.
 We also kept appointment reminders (Dentist Tues.
 2:00) and notes to ourselves (Don’t forget Kara’s math notes!) to help with the flow of life in the house.

-Now, in my own home, I find that there are times when I still wish I had a dry erase board next to my door — even with cell phones and voice mail and the like.
-I’ll write messages on post it notes and stick them to the door as reminders for things I shouldn’t forget (Bank!).
-Thanks to the people at Apartment Therapy, though, it has come to my attention that I can have a giant dry erase board next to my door without having an unsightly dry erase board hanging there.
+Now, in my own home, I find that there are times when I still wish I had a dry erase board next to my door — even with cell phones, voice mail and the like.
+I’ll write messages on Post-It notes and stick them to the door as reminders for things I shouldn’t forget (Bank!).
+The Post-It people must have been listening because it has come to my attention that I can have a giant dry erase board next to my door without having an unsightly dry erase board hanging there.